By the staff of Dirt Wheels

 In the heat of woods racing, circumstances can lead to “close racing.”
-In other words, you feel the jarring sensation of getting nerfed hard by another racer and must quickly redirect through a tree gap your quad shouldn’t fit through.
-The first of the branches blast over your knuckles, threatening to remove your hand from the bar, but you manage to keep your grip.
-Then a hidden branch snags your front brake with unexpected force, and over the bars you go.
+In other words, you feel the jarring sensation of getting nerfed hard by another racer and must quickly redirect, through a tree gap your quad shouldn’t fit through.
+The first branches blast over your knuckles, threatening to remove your hand from the bar, but you manage to keep your grip.
+Then a hidden branch snags your front brake, with unexpected force, and over the bars, you go.

 Fasst sends out the Simple Solution kit in many different variations to fit their handlebars specifically.
 You can choose different color shields to match your ATV and options that will fit the different bar bends and heights.
 We have an Enduro/Moto bend bar on our Yamaha, which has 9-inch handles, so we got the kit to fit.

 EXTRA STUFF & GOOD DIRECTIONS

 The handguard kit comes with the shields, and the metal wraparound guard starts at the handlebar end and goes to the Flexx bar’s pivot pin.
 Also included is a 10mm button-head bolt with a stainless steel stay, a threaded bar insert, and a large tap that is perfect for creating threads in the bar end.

 Instructions are clear, and the install takes around 30 to 45 minutes.
 You will need to cut the ends of your grips off to use this kit.
 We suggest getting new grips, cutting the ends, and installing them after you have tapped the bar ends, but before mounting the guards.

 The bar ends must be tapped in order to utilize the threaded bar inserts, which are what the guards connect to.
 Some cutting oil and a few rags are a smart idea.
 We took our time to thread the bar ends, cleaned them out and installed the threaded bar ends.